iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 * **Cost per outcome matters** — Efficiency is critical.
 Excessive compute, tokens, or latency can break the journey.

-To cite some examples, the **Agent2Agent (A2A) Protocol**, introduced by Google in April 2025, enables secure communication and collaboration between AI agents across different platforms and vendors.
-It allows them to share context and coordinate actions seamlessly ([source: Google Developers Blog](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability)).
-Additionally, the **Agent Payments Protocol (AP2)**, announced in September 2025, provides a standardized framework for secure, compliant transactions conducted by AI agents on behalf of users ([source: Google Cloud](https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol)).
+For example, the [**Agent2Agent (A2A) Protocol**](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability, introduced by Google in April 2025, enables secure communication and collaboration between AI agents across different platforms and vendors.
+It allows them to share context and coordinate actions seamlessly.
+Additionally, the [**Agent Payments Protocol (AP2)**](https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol), announced in September 2025, provides a standardized framework for secure, compliant transactions conducted by AI agents on behalf of users.

 These protocols illustrate how agentic AI systems are evolving to manage complexity, collaborate autonomously, and perform transactions securely.